 AWP is committed to making all reasonable arrangements that will allow conference attendees to participate in conference events.
 AWP complies with the American with Disabilities Act (ADA), and we work to make the conference comfortable and accessible for all participants.
 We recognize not all disabilities require accommodations, and some are invisible.
 For the overall comfort of all attendees, AWP considers such accommodations as seating areas to rest between events, quiet rooms, maps in multiple formats, and an onsite contact when help is needed.
 Although AWP does not require every person to disclose their disability to us, please know that given the range and variations of disabilities we may not know how to properly accommodate someone with a disability unless they contact us directly to share their questions and concerns.

 Many accessibility services require advanced planning for a conference as large as AWP’s.
-In order to help us better prepare, all requests for accessibility services, equipment, or accommodations, should be submitted in advance of the conference.
-AWP can best meet accessibility needs when requests are sent by Wednesday, February 27, 2019 to Colleen Cable at firstname.lastname@example.org.
-AWP makes every effort to accommodate requests that arrive after February 27.
+In order to help us better prepare, all requests for accessibility services, equipment, or accommodations should be submitted in advance of the conference.
+AWP can best meet accessibility needs when requests are sent by Wednesday, February 5, 2020, to Colleen Cable at firstname.lastname@example.org.
+AWP will make every effort to accommodate requests that arrive after February 5.

 - Conference & Event Space